- Can Rabbits and Dachshunds Live in the Same Home?

-Do not start the obedience training directly in front of the cage of the rabbit.
+Do not start the obedience training directly in front of the caged rabbit.
 If you do that, its hunting instinct might distract its mind from lending its ears to your commands.
 Do not let your dog anywhere near the rabbit unless you have satisfactorily completed its obedience course.

 Introduce Both Animals in a Neutral Space

 Dogs are, in general, known to be territorial.
 So, the space that is reserved for your dachshund to eat, play, and sleep might not be ideal for you to introduce the two animals.
 Your dachshund might feel like a king in its familiar space and seeing the rabbit there for the first time might arouse its hunting instincts even more.